So, here’s how to stain a deck for the first time? After you have completed the construction of that new deck, this should be the next step.

 How to Clean your Deck Using a Brightener?

 Usually, plain water can be used to pressure wash a deck adequately.
-If the wood is blackened heavily by mold and mildew, you may require using a wood cleaner that has sodium chloride.
+If the wood is blackened heavily by mold and mildew, you may require a wood cleaner with sodium chloride.

 If you do so, this brightens the deck and restores its natural color.
 See Also: What are the best deck stains for pressure-treated wood?